Children using the returns shelves in the library. Text says Migration Complete!

 The new data centre meets ISO international standards for security and reliability.
 Library information held there will be accessed via an encrypted virtual private network and will not be exposed to the public Internet.
 We are confident that library information, including membership data, will remain secure, and we hope this provides reassurance for our customers.
 Please see our Privacy Statement for more detail about how your membership information is used.

-If you do not wish for your data to be part of this move, you will need to cancel your library membership no later than Monday 6 May.
-We cannot make any exceptions to library membership information being moved to the Australia-based data centre.
+If you do not wish for your data to be held in the Australia-based data centre, you will need to contact us to cancel your library membership.
 Note that while borrowing is not possible without membership, many in-library services will remain available.